gdwmw/DIZETO/README.md

 ## Contribution 🤝

-If you would like to contribute to this project, please follow these steps:
+If you would like to contribute to this boilerplate, please follow these steps:

 1. **Fork the Repository**
    Click on the "Fork" button at the top right corner of the repository page to create your own copy.